Activities

 Caboose

-Come inside a real caboose!
+Come inside a real train caboose!
 See where the conductor ate and slept and used the bathroom.
-The caboose behind the Bluemont Community Center will be open for exploration at designated hours during each day of the Fair.
-Please refer to the Fair Schedule for details.
+The caboose is located behind the Community Center and will be open for exploration from 10-12 on Saturday and Sunday.

 Children’s Fair